linaro-its/aws2-wrap/README.md

 ## Prerequisites

-Install chromedriver
+1. Install chromedriver
 	1. Downloads specific chromedriver depending on current chrome version installed from https://chromedriver.chromium.org/downloads
 	2. Extract and add to PATH
 	3. Add to ~/.zshrc for MAC (or ~/.bashrc in Linux) - `export PATH=$PATH:/path/to/chromedriver`

-Set env vars - `AWS_SSO_USERNAME` and `AWS_SSO_PASSWORD` to your aws sso username and password
+2. Set env vars - `AWS_SSO_USERNAME` and `AWS_SSO_PASSWORD` to your aws sso username and password as - `export AWS_SSO_USERNAME=xyz; export AWS_SSO_PASSWORD=xyz`

 ## Install using `pip`